 - video & discussion

-The role of the women who stood up in defense of Soviet Jews and those women denied the right to leave the USSR.
+This lesson for middle school and high school students addresses the role of the women who stood up in defense of Soviet Jews and those women who were denied the right to leave the USSR.

 Why do you think Elie Wiesel appealed to Gorbachev’s wife, specifically?
 What do you think this letter, coming from a Holocaust survivor, might have meant to Mrs. Gorbachev?